alexej-schelle/MonteCarloPriceSpectrum/README.md

 # monte-carlo-price-spectrum

-Calculates a Monte Carlo spectrum of probable prices in a given price range [a,b] with certain price start value s and attractive (static) price interaction force f.
+The routine calculates a Monte Carlo spectrum of probable prices in a game theory of trade and purchase of a product in a given price range [a,b] with certain price start value and attractive (static) price interaction force assuming
+Poisson event distribution.
+In order to maximise your income with trading, choose a Monte Carlo price spectrum with maximal price sum.

 For installation, please replace the path '/path-to-figure/' with your installation path in line 79 of this code.